jrawbits/VisionEval-Wiki-JR/Contribution-Review-Criteria.md

 | 13.
 Any other comments?                                                                                                                                                                                                                                                           |                               | x                      |   x                          |     x                  |

 ## Feedback
-The Review Team will provide feedback for each review criteria and will required submittal category as follows:
+The Review Team will provide feedback for each review criteria above and tag each submittal category as follows:

 | Status                         | Software | Documentation	| Methods |
 |--------------------------------|----------|-------------------|---------|